 Whitehill Town Council (15 elected Members) covers three wards across the Parish of Whitehill.
 Council candidates may stand under political party tickets and at the last election on 2 May 2019, candidates representing the Whitehill & Bordon Community Party won all 15 seats.
 The Town Council is a separate legal entity to any political party represented on it.
 As a ‘body corporate’ (LGA 1972 s.14) formal decisions about the discharge of a council’s functions and associated responsibilities must be made at meetings of the full council; or with delegated authority, by a committee, a sub-committee or council officer (LGA 1972 s.101 (1)).

 The Chairman and Vice-Chairman of Council are elected from members at the Annual Council meeting.
 As a Town Council, the Chairman is the Town Mayor and the Vice-Chairman is the Deputy Town Mayor.
 The Town Council currently meets in full four times a year.
 The Town Mayor is ceremonial first citizen of the town and civic non-political representative of the parish.
-The current Town Mayor is Cllr Katie Anscomb.
+The current Town Mayor is Cllr Leeroy Scott.

 The Leader and Deputy Leader of Council are elected from members at the Annual Council meeting.
-Whitehill Town Council has resolved to delegate most decisions to its Executive Committee, which has seven members and usually meets at least once a month.
+Whitehill Town Council has resolved to delegate most decisions to its Executive Committee, which has six members and usually meets at least once a month.
 Under standing orders, the Leader of Council is automatically Chairman of the Executive Committee.
 The current Leader of Council is Cllr Andy Tree, who is also Leader of the Whitehill & Bordon Community Party.
 The Executive Committee deals with Council Policy, Finance and Amenities.

 A Planning Sub-Committee and Greenspace Sub-Committee in turn have delegated authority from the Executive Committee.
 These sub-committees elect their own Chairman and Vice-Chairman.